andersthorbeck/java-testing-demo/README.md

 Useful for ensuring an API provider cannot inadvertently break behaviour that a consumer of that API depends on.
 Gives the consumer a veto on changes to the provider, so it is best used when both consumer and provider are controlled by the same organization/people.

+Implemented natively for a variety of languages: JVM, Ruby, .NET, Javascript, Go, Python, Swift, PHP.
+Can also be used to a lesser extent with languages not directly supported.

 See `TemperatureApiPactConsumerTest` in the `grapher` application, and `PactProviderTest` in the `climate` application.